AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 ## Lists and List Manipulation

+*AP CSP Learning Goals*
+- AAP-4.A: Use data abstractions to manage complexity.

 For this class, we will not be using tuples, but you should be familiar with how they are used and the difference of a list.

 |      | Indexing | Ordered | Mutable | Duplicate |